-After training with contrastive loss, projection layers are normally discarded for testing purposes \cite{chen2020simple,kopuklu2021driver, khosla2020supervised}.
-The rationale for this choice comes from the work of Chen et al. in the context of self-supervised contrastive learning \cite{chen2020simple} that the latent representation, $h_i$, learned at the encoding stage will be more general and act as a pre-trained model for further classification task.
-However, we argue that for the supervised learning task, the representations learned at the projection layers ($v_i$) can be more useful by virtue of the contrastive loss learnt at the projection layers.
-The representation learnt at the projection layers aligns with the supervised learning task of keeping normal and anomalous classes far apart (\textbf{modification \#2}).
+After training with contrastive loss, projection layers are normally discarded in test phase \cite{chen2020simple,kopuklu2021driver, khosla2020supervised}.
+The rationale for this choice comes from the work of Chen et al. \cite{chen2020simple} in the context of self-supervised contrastive learning that the latent representation, $h_i$, learned at the encoding stage will be more general and act as a pre-trained model for further classification task.
+However, we argue that for the supervised learning task, the representations learned at the projection layers ($v_i$) can be more useful by virtue of the contrastive loss learnt at the projection layers and aligns with the supervised learning task of keeping normal and anomalous classes far apart (modification \#2).

-In the DAD dataset, entire anomalous clips were given that label.
-However, after a closer inspection, we observed that anomalous driving clips may not contain anomalous actions for the entire duration of the clip.
-Thus, two members of the research team manually re-labelled only the `anomalous' frames in those clips and discarded rest of the frames (\textbf{modification \#3}).
-While manually re-labelling, we categorize a frame as normal driving behaviour if the participant has both the hands on the wheel and if the angle between the front facing direction and their current gaze is approximately smaller than $60$ degrees, as determined by visual inspection.
+In the DAD dataset, the entire anomalous clips were given one label.
+A closer inspection suggested that these clips may not contain anomalous actions for the entire duration.
+Thus, two members of the research team manually re-labelled only the `anomalous' frames in those clips and discarded rest of the frames.
+While manually re-labeling, we categorize a frame as normal driving behaviour if the participant has both the hands on the wheel and if the angle between the front facing direction and their current gaze is approximately smaller than $60$ degrees, as determined by visual inspection.
 Any frame that does not meet the above criteria is considered as anomalous driving behaviour.
 The normal driving clips were not re-labelled to keep variations of typical driving behaviours in those clips.
 This additional step is indeed specific to this dataset; however, the intent was to improve the quality of the training data.
-We expect manual labelling to perform better because there will be less overlap with the normal driving in anomalous clips; thus preventing the model from learning conflicting information.
+The labels in the test set remain unchanged for a fair comparison.
+We expect manual labeling to perform better because there will be less overlap with the normal driving in anomalous clips; thus, preventing the model from learning conflicting information.